ianbgroves/chick_embryonic_classifier/README.md

-# For neural network training
+# Neural network training (Tables 1-2, S2-5 tables)

 Use the following tags for the different augmentation regimes described in the paper.